coinstr/coinstr.io/content/articles/2023-03-04-nostr-connect-dive/index.md

 Relay -> "Bobs Browser": Receives, discards wrapper \nas ephemeral, and broadcasts \nthe signed note\n to the relay to be \nstored in Bobs Messages to Self
 @enduml{{< /plantuml >}}

-> Do we need a LOG-OFF event to inform the Browser to end the subsciption? (and also erase any local data)
+> *Do we need a LOG-OFF event to inform the Browser to end the subscription? (and also erase any local data)*

 # 💻 Later that Day (or Year)
 Later that day, Bob begins working on his laptop and wants to finalize his paper and publish it to Nostr.

-Bob goes to the URL of the application on his laptop browser and scans the QR to Login.
+Bob goes to the URL of the application on his laptop browser and scans the QR to Login <font color=red>(msg 20)</font>.
 The same login sequence that occurred at the beginning occurs again to create a session.

 Once logged in, Bob sees his content within his Notes to Self and continues to edit and proofread.
-When he is complete, it clicks 'Post' to submit the content as a normal Nostr event.
+When he is complete, it clicks 'Post' to submit the content as a normal Nostr event <font color=red>(msg 22)</font>.

 That click in the Browser constructs an Event and encapsulates it in wrapper event to send to Bob's Phone over the relay.
-Bob reviews the hash of the event in the browser and on the device to know it is the same one, and then approves.
+Bob reviews the hash of the event in the browser and on the device to know it is the same one, and then approves <font color=red>(msg 23)</font>.

 The approval is sent back to Bob's Browser where it is broadcast to a relay as the public post.
-It is only at this point that the content is accessible unencrypted by any audience or component outside of Bob's local systems.
+It is only at this point that the content is accessible unencrypted by any audience or component outside of Bob's local systems <font color=red>(msg 24)</font>.

 {{< plantuml id="auz" >}}
 @startuml